absenceoflight1/SJ-Future-Engineers-Github/README.md

 Propulsion: A single SPIKE Large Motor drives the rear axle.
 Color Sensors: Mounted low to the ground, pointing down at the front to recognize boundary lines (blue/orange), or angled forward to evaluate the color signatures of obstacle pillars (red/green).
 Ultrasonic Sensor: Mounted to the side and front to identify track outer walls or confirm distance to a pillar.

+# Strategies

+The strategy we implemented for Open Challenge is that, after the color sensor first detects whether it is orange or blue, it accelerates based on the direction it is moving.
+For the Obstacle Challenge, our strategy is that after the color sensor detects a line, whether orange or blue, the robot maneuvers itself into the direction it will run, parallel to the wall.